Fraxtal is an EVM equivalent Optimium utilizing the OP stack as its smart contract platform and execution environment.

 Upgrade delay: No delay

-Fraxtal uses Frax Ether (frxETH) as the designated gas token, allowing users to utilize frxETH to pay for blockspace.
+frxETH token contract.
+Fraxtal uses Frax Ether as the designated gas token, allowing users to pay for blockspace with frxETH.

 Vault token contract (ERC-4626) for staked frxETH.
 The smart contract receives frxETH tokens and mints sfrxETH tokens.